jnozzi/cocoadev.com/SiteContent/General/HillegassCocoaBookFirstVsSecondEd.markdown

 I have gone thru the first edition of Aaron Hillegass' "Cocoa Programming for Mac OS X."  It has been a help - but I think I slightly prefer some of the more recent O'Reilly books.
-The new Second Edition is out and it's [[XCode]]-centric.
+The new Second Edition is out and it's General/XCode-centric.
 Does it have compelling content changes to prompt a purchase of it, as I've got the first?

 Thanks.